ToshioCP/Gtk4-tutorial/src/sec33.src.md

 listeditor/listeditor.c rm_cb
 @@@

-The color of buttons are determined by the "background" CSS style.
+The color of the buttons is determined by the "background" CSS style.
 The following CSS node is a bit complicated.
 CSS node `column view` has `listview` child node.
 It covers the rows in the GtkColumnView.